thomassuedbroecker/cloud-native-starter-one-service-workshop-toolchain/README.md

 ![Open the deploy job in a new browser tab](images/toolchain-12.png)

-#### Step 6: Verify the deployment job logs and open the OpenAPI explorer of the authors microservice
+#### Step 6: Verify the deployment job logs and open the OpenAPI explorer of the authors microservice and test the microservice

 You can see following steps in the gif.